 - 2-Year limited warranty.

-Each burner on the True Induction double induction cooktop has separate, identical controls.
+Each burner on the True Induction double induction cooktop has separate but identical controls.
 Both have “EZ” touch controls on the glass surface, with a digital display that shows which mode it is in (heat, temperature, or timer).
-There are buttons for each mode, and +/- keys to scroll through settings in each mode.
+There are buttons for each mode, and +/- keys to scroll through settings in each model.

 - Auto pan sensor